SELab-2/UGent-3/backend/README.md

 All the variables except the last one are for the database setup, these are needed to make a connection with the database.
-The last one is for keeping the API restfull since the location of the recourse should be located.
+The last one is for keeping the API restful since the location of the resource should be located.

 ## Running the project
 Once all the setup is done you can start the development server by